Wittenberg in Shawano County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1998 by the Wisconsin Heritage Tourism Council.

 Other nearby markers.
-At least 4 other markers are within 15 miles of this location, measured as the crow flies.
-The Homme Homes (approx. 1.3 miles away); Rosholt Saw Mill (approx. 14.9 miles away); Rosholt (approx. 15 miles away); Rosholt War Memorial (approx. 15.1 miles away).
+At least 5 other markers are within 15 miles of this location, measured as the crow flies.
+The Homme Homes (approx. 1.3 miles away); Norrie thrived on lumber and agriculture (approx. 5.9 miles away); Rosholt Saw Mill (approx. 14.9 miles away); Rosholt (approx. 15 miles away); Rosholt War Memorial (approx. 15.1 miles away).

 Also see . . .